Things to Consider When Moving and Building Your Home Business

 Keeping Up Appearances

-Assess the exterior of the real estate properties you are considering from the standpoint of a client, along with the neighborhood in general.
-Your house does not need to be perfect, but it should be attractive and well-maintained to provide credibility.
-You may include photos of your property in your marketing efforts through Wise Marketing Professionals, too, so you want it to look its best.
+Assess the exterior of the real estate properties you are considering from a client's standpoint, along with the neighborhood in general.
+Your house needs not be perfect, but it should be attractive and well-maintained to provide credibility.
+You may also include photos of your property in your marketing efforts through Wise Marketing Professionals so you want it to look its best.

-The Simple Dollar points out, it might behoove you to purchase a property that is less costly than your moving budget allows.
+The Simple Dollar points out it might behoove you to purchase a property that is less costly than your moving budget allows.
 This will allow you for unforeseen expenses, whether with your move or your new venture.
 You don’t want to neglect concerns remodeling to accommodate clients so you can get started on the right foot.
-Add in your startup costs, closing fees and other expenses to have an accurate view of the capital required to start and maintain your dual-purpose property.
+Add in your startup costs, closing fees, and other expenses to accurately view the capital required to start and maintain your dual-purpose property.

-Since you will be spending cash on both your company and your home at once, you must reduce expenses where you can.
-Putting down a 20 percent down payment is the best way to avoid paying for private mortgage insurance.
-If you can afford additional monthly payments on your loan, you will significantly reduce your total interest payments over time.
+Since you will be spending cash on your company and your home at once, you must reduce expenses where possible.
+Putting a 20 percent down payment is the best way to avoid paying for private mortgage insurance.
+You will significantly reduce your total interest payments over time if you can afford additional monthly payments on your loan.

 You can also buy a house "as is."
-If a place is listed "as is," that means the seller is not making improvements or repairs before the sale.
+If a place is listed "as is," the seller is not making improvements or repairs before the sale.
 This can be a way to obtain a property at a lower rate.
-However, you must take the time to inspect the property so you can determine an accurate repair estimate.
-If you plan to buy a property with these conditions, examine land records for potential issues and consult a lawyer to ensure you do not get in over your head.
+However, it would help if you took the time to inspect the property so you could determine an accurate repair estimate.
+If you plan to buy a property with these conditions, examine land records for potential issues and consult a lawyer to ensure you do not get over your head.

-Take the time to make sure your new house is affordable and attractive and fulfills your personal and professional requirements.
-Think through your choices carefully from the start and you’ll be set up for success.
+Take the time to ensure your new house is affordable and attractive and fulfills your personal and professional requirements.
+Think through your choices carefully from the start, and you’ll be set up for success.

 Guest article by: Suzie Wilson